Manufacturing and Nonmanufacturing Costs

 Direct materials should be distinguished from indirect materials (part of overhead costs), about which we will talk later.

 Direct materials always have a variable nature.
-Recall from other lectures that variable costs change in proportion to production.
-For instance, in our example of Friends Corporation, the company purchases metal parts (raw material) to produce valves.
-The more valves are produced, the more parts Friends Corporation has to acquire.
-Therefore, parts have a variable nature; the amount of raw materials bought and used changes in direct proportion to amount of valves created.
-For Friends Corporation, other direct materials would include, for example, plastic parts and paint.
+Recall from other tutorials that variable costs change in proportion to production.
+For instance, in our example of Friends Company, the company purchases metal parts (raw material) to produce valves.
+The more valves are produced, the more parts Friends Company has to acquire.
+Therefore, parts have a variable nature; the amount of raw materials bought and used changes in direct proportion to the amount of valves created.
+For Friends Company, other direct materials would include, for example, plastic parts and paint.

 Illustration 2: Examples of direct material costs